pcan/node-stomp-protocol/README.md

 An implementation of the [STOMP Protocol](https://stomp.github.io/) for NodeJS, both client-side & server-side.
 It does not implement a fully functional broker, but it's intended as an API for building complex asynchronous applications based on the STOMP protocol.

+**Note: the npm package has been renamed to stomp-protocol in order to be compliant with naming conventions.**

 ## Ready for TypeScript

 I developed this module using Typescript and the npm package is already provided with `d.ts` typings.